prikhi/pencil/docs/source/reference/behaviours.rst

 Result
 ^^^^^^

-The target object (Rectangle, Ellipse) is set "rx" and "ry".
+The target object's (Rectangle, Ellipse) "rx" and "ry" attributes are set to the given values.

 Example
 ^^^^^^^